 There is a solution: EyeCare America a public service program of the Foundation of the American Academy of Ophthalmology (AAO).
-Thanks to nearly 6,000 volunteer ophthalmologists, this program has been offering eye exams for eligible seniors for over 30 years and has helped more than 1.8 million older Americans get the eye care they need.
+Thanks to nearly 6,000 volunteer ophthalmologists, this program has been offering eye care to eligible older Americans for more than 30 years and has helped more than 1.8 million people, according to AAO.

 Under this program, if you are a U.S. citizen or legal resident age 65 or older, have not seen an ophthalmologist in the last three years or more, and do not belong to an HMO or have veterans' vision care, you may be eligible for free eye care services.